defold/extender/README_SECURITY.md

 ```

 #### Using a URL
-Example using `application.yml` where users are loaded from the content server from `https://www.mysite.com/extender-users`:
+Example using `application.yml` where users are loaded from the content served (using HTTP GET) from `https://www.mysite.com/extender-users`:

 ```
 extender: